B-AVIBench: Towards Evaluating the Robustness of Large Vision-Language Model on Black-box Adversarial Visual-Instructions: Experiments

-\textbf{AVIs Robustness and LLM Adapters.} In Fig.\ref{fig:vis_fenxi}(b), Vicuna adapters\cite{vicuna} are observed to have minimal impact on text attacks and image corruption.
-This suggests that relying solely on fully connected layers might pose challenges in effectively mitigating image corruption.
+In this setting, w/ FC, w/ LoRA, and Full Tuning refer to MiniGPT-4~\cite{zhu2023minigpt}, PandaGPT~\cite{su2023pandagpt}, and LLaVA~\cite{llava}, respectively. w/ Q$-$Former refers to the average score of InstructBLIP~\cite{dai2023instructblip} and VPGTrans~\cite{zhang2023vpgtrans}.
+In Fig.\ref{fig:vis_fenxi}(b), Vicuna adapters\cite{vicuna} are observed to have minimal impact on text attacks and image corruption.
+This suggests that \textbf{relying solely on fully connected layers might pose challenges in effectively mitigating image corruption}.
 On the other hand, Fig.\ref{fig:vis_fenxi}(c) demonstrates diverse robustness levels in LLaMA\cite{touvron2023llama} adapters, highlighting the importance of prioritizing defense against weaker attack types specific to different adapters.